Asha Parekh: Controversies during CBFC tenure

 For Parekh, Shekhar Kapur's Elizabeth (1998) was the next "storm in a teacup."
 After CBFC suggested a few cuts and certified the film as 'Adults Only,' Kapur challenged her to a public debate in an open letter published in The Times of India.
-He insisted on a 'UA' certification for universal exhibition, and took the case to appellate tribunal; Justice Bhaktavar Lentin ruled in Kapur's favor.
+He insisted on a 'UA' certification for universal exhibition, and took the case to appellate tribunal; Justice Bhaktavar Lentin ruled in Kapur's favour.

 Parekh agreed with the members of censorship committee on deleting one of the songs featured in Saawan Kumar Tak's Mother (1999).
-The song, Biwi Hai Cheez Sajawat Ki (A wife is meant to be a decorative object) picturized on Rekha, was deemed "offensive" and "insulting to women."
+The song, Biwi Hai Cheez Sajawat Ki (A wife is meant to be a decorative object) picturised on Rekha, was deemed "offensive" and "insulting to women."
 The decision was supported by the Central Government.
 According to Parekh, a disgruntled Tak "raised a hue and cry" against the censorship in media interviews.

 In the case of Chori Chori Chupke Chupke (2001), the Ministry requested Parekh to screen the film personally.
 The producer refused to make the print available, and a legal notice was left at his office door.
 Finally, a screening was arranged and several instances of double entendre dialogue were deleted.
 It was widely reported that the film, starring Preity Zinta, Salman Khan and Rani Mukerji, was financed by the Mumbai underworld elements.
 The Central Bureau of Investigation seized several prints of the film, and a formal investigation was launched.
 Parekh believed that the charges did not fall within the purview of the CBFC, and the film was released after a few cuts.

 In her memoir, Parekh stated her aim as the CBFC chairperson was to only censor excessive vulgarity and violence, degradation of women, and use of non-essential abusive-language.
 "I had to strike a balance between carrying out the responsibilities as stated in the censorship guidelines and the filmmaker's right to freedom of expression," she said, "I was neither radical nor a dictator."